xamberl/DFT-raMO/docs/src/IrIn3.md

 julia> dftramo_run("step2.yaml")
 ```

-As before, have a look at the  XSF files to see the reconstructions.
+As before, have a look at the ``P_{sphere}`` values and XSF files to see the reconstructions
+and validate the electronic assignment.

 ## LCAO reconstructions

 When working with orbitals with nonzero orbital angular momentum (p, d, f orbitals) it may be
 desirable to construct an orbital with an orientation or shape that is not aligned with the
 coordinate system.
 To solve this issue, we can use linear combinations of atomic orbitals (LCAOs).
+LCAOs may also be used to create molecular or multi-center bonding functions, i.e. π-bonding.

 To skip to the next step, untar `step3.tar` in your working directory.
 You should find two new input
 files, `lcao1.yaml` and `lcao2.yaml`.
 The contents of `lcao1.yaml` are given below: